 181 Piccadilly, St. James’s, London W1A 1ER www.fortumandmason.com

-Elan cafe is small cafe tucked away on a corner of Londons very expensive Park Lane and it’s an Instagrammers dream.
-They do beautiful looking cakes and pastries (I haven’t tried them so don’t quote me on that) as well as silky, smooth Nutella, chilli and praline hot chocolates.
+Elan cafe is a small cafe tucked away on a corner of Londons very expensive Park Lane and it’s an Instagrammers dream.
+They do cakes and pastries (I haven’t tried them yet) as well as silky, smooth Nutella, chilli and praline hot chocolates.
 If you’re lucky to get a table on the front you can people watch over towards the 5* Waldorf Hotel of which it overlooks.
 Remember I did say it’s on Park Lane and I did say 5* Waldorf Hotel so know if you are coming here just note it’s not going to be cheap!

 48 Park Ln, Mayfair, London W1K 1PR http://www.elancafe.co.uk